 - Motivate and empower colleagues and external stakeholders to stimulate L&D activity and innovation to achieve organisational goals.

-This programme will take place online on Tuesday evenings from 4pm-7.30pm.
+This programme will take place online on one evening each week from 4pm-7.30pm (day to be confirmed).
 There will also be asynchronous recordings each week in addition to the ‘live’ online classes that should be factored into workload.

 Dublin City University has forged a reputation as Ireland's University of Enterprise, through its strong, active links with academic, research and industry partners both at home and overseas.